Docs

 Configuring notifications

 The default settings can be applied level-wide (1).
 For example, you can quickly enable notifications for all Problem events or start to receive weekly-digests.
 If needed, you can overwrite the default settings by using custom settings per metric per event level (2).
-Optionally, you can also receive notifications via e-mail and/or SMS.
+Optionally, you can also receive notifications via e-mail or mobile push notifications.

 Notifications are sent when entering or leaving the selected level.
 If you are subscribed to problem events, you will get notified when a problem event is raised, but also when the subject goes from problem to OK.
 In the presence of suppressions, you will also get notified when a problem becomes suppressed, or is no longer suppressed.
 For example, you will get a notification if a suppression ends and the subject is still in problem.
 In this way, you will never miss important events.